Lepto 2 and Lepto 4 Vaccination

 • Lepto is NOT a core required vaccination unlike the one for DHP (Distemper, Hepatitis, Parvovirus).

-• Unlike many other vaccines, the bacterin vaccine can be shed in the environment, infecting your dog, other dogs, wildlife and you.
+• Unlike many other vaccines, the bacterin vaccine can be shed in the environment through your dogs wee and poo, infecting other dogs, wildlife and you.
 So potentially you could catch Leptospirosis by vaccinating your dog!

 • There are over 250 known variations of the bacteria (serovars) in existence, but Lepto 2 only covers 2 of them and Lepto 4 only covers 4 of them.

 • Considering humans can get Lepto too, they are unable to make a safe vaccination for us.... but apparently they have for our dogs!